inf505/inf505.github.io/README.md

 [Skeletonking](https://inf505.github.io/skeletonking/) is from an idea Scoundrel gave me... events, gear, monsters all coming from shuffled decks of cards.

-[AIMD](https://inf505.github.io/aimd/frontend/) is a Medical Diagnosis game.
+[AIMD](https://inf505.github.io/aimd/frontend/) is a LLM assisted Medical Diagnosis game.
 Play as one of the 77 different specialities.
 (Some play better than others)